nickhtetreault/Nicks_Music_Ratings/README.md

 ### Functionality to implement:

 - [ ] Access spreadsheet
-- [ ] Make new sheets given band name
+- [ ] Generate new sheets when band name added to list
 - [ ] Trigger python scripts when specific cells update
     - [ ] Create new sheet for artist entered on List of Artists sheet
     - [ ] Bold + color change highest rated song on album